SwEnt-Fall-2024-Group-22/Cyrcle/README.md

 ![GitHub forks](https://img.shields.io/github/forks/SwEnt-Fall-2024-Group-22/Cyrcle)
 ![GitHub stars](https://img.shields.io/github/stars/SwEnt-Fall-2024-Group-22/Cyrcle)

 Cyrcle is a community-driven app designed to solve the everyday challenges faced by cyclists. <br>
-Our mapping system helps you find the perfect parking spot and repair stations for your bike, ensuring that your two-wheeled companion is always safe and well-maintained.
+Our mapping system helps you find the perfect parking spot for your bike, ensuring that your two-wheeled companion is always safe well-stored.

 ## Features